Ann Coulter: Personal life

 Coulter has been engaged several times, but she has never married and has no children.
+After the September 11 attacks, she dated a Muslim boyfriend.
 She has dated Spin founder and publisher Bob Guccione Jr. and conservative writer Dinesh D'Souza.
 In October 2007, she began dating Andrew Stein, the former president of the New York City Council, a liberal Democrat.
-When asked about the relationship, Stein told the New York Post, "She's attacked a lot of my friends, but what can I say, opposites attract!"
 On January 7, 2008, however, Stein told the New York Post that the relationship was over, citing irreconcilable differences.
-Kellyanne Conway, who refers to Coulter as a friend, told New York magazine in 2017 that Coulter "started dating her security guard probably ten years ago because she couldn't see anybody else".